HomeDev GuideRecipesAPI Reference

 );

-If another part of the application calls add, put, delete, refresh, or patch and the data being modified matches the query, then the onChange method is triggered.
+If another part of the application calls add, put, delete, refresh, or patch, and the modified data matches the query, then the onChange method is triggered.

 Available object stores